Towards Out-of-Distribution Adversarial Robustness: Related Work

 \textbf{Domain generalisation --} Out-of-Distribution generalisation (OoD) is an approach to dealing with (typically non-adversarial) distributional shifts.
 In the domain generalisation setting, the training data is assumed to come from several different domains, each with a different data distribution.
 The goal is to use the variability across training (or seen) domains to learn a model that can generalise to unseen domains while performing well on the seen domains.
 In other words, the goal is for the model to have consistent performance by learning to be invariant under distributional shifts.
 Typically, we also assume access to domain labels, i.e.\ we know which domain each data point belongs to.
 Many methods for domain generalisation have been proposed -- see~\citep{wang2021generalizing} for a survey.

-Our work views adversarial robustness as a domain generalisation problem.
-In our case, the domains correspond to different adversarial attacks.
-Because different attacks use different methods of searching for adversarial examples, and sometimes different search spaces, they may produce different distributions of adversarial examples.
-It is natural to frame adversarial robustness as a domain generalisation problem, because we seek a model that is robust to \textit{any} method to generate adversarially distributional shifts within a threat model, including novel attacks.
+Our work views adversarial robustness as a domain generalisation problem, where the domains stem from different adversarial attacks.
+Because different attacks use different methods of searching for adversarial examples, and sometimes different search spaces, they may produce different distributions of adversarial examples\footnote{Another way to think about this, is that if different attacks or tunings yielded identical distributions, then standard results from statistical learning theory would imply similar performance on the various attacks.}.
+One might draw an analogy to \citet{hendrycks2019robustness}'s work on natural pertubations, where both the type and the strength of the perturbations play a similar role as varying the attacks or their tuning, respectively.
+There are several reasons why the domains we consider may be distributionally shifted with one another (although the distributions may have some overlap).
+To non-exhaustively name a few, first, we already evoked how different $p$-norms affect the distributions of adversarial examples yielded by PGD \citep{khoury2018geometry, tramer2019adversarial}.
+Second, different attacks may optimise different losses -- for example when comparing $P_2$ and $L_2$ CW -- which may yield different solutions.
+Third, the same attack tuned differently (e.g. different $\epsilon$ or iteration budget) may yield different distributions of adversarial examples since they do not have the same support.
+Therefore, robustness to attacks unseen during training means robustness against the corresponding distributional shifts at test time.
+It is natural to frame adversarial robustness as a domain generalisation problem, as we seek a model that is robust to \textit{any} method to generate adversarially distributional shifts within a threat model, including novel attacks.

 In spite of this intuition, it is not obvious that such methods would work in the case of adversarial machine learning.
 First, recent work demonstrates that domain generalisation methods often fail to improve upon the standard \textbf{empirical risk minimisation (ERM)}, i.e.\ minimising loss on the combined training domains without making use of domain labels~\citep{gulrajani2020search}.
 On the other hand, success may depend on choosing a method appropriate for the type of shifts at play.
 Second, a key difference with most work in domain generalisation, is that when adversarially training, the training distribution shifts every epoch, as the attacks are computed from the continuously-updated values of the weights.
 In contrast, in domain generalisation, the training domains are usually fixed.
 Non-stationarity is known to cause generalisation failure in many areas of machine learning, notably reinforcement learning~\citep{igl2020impact}, thereby potentially affecting the success of domain generalisation methods in adversarial machine learning.
 Third, MSD does not generate multiple domains, which domain generalisation approaches would typically require.